-LANC NEWSPAPERS: Obituaries from the Lancaster newspapers saved as hard copy (on original newsprint) from March 2005 through May 2008, or as pdf files from June 2008 through 2016 (2011-2016 not currently available on the LMHS website).
+LANC NEWSPAPERS: Obituaries from the Lancaster newspapers saved as hard copy (on original newsprint) from March 2005 through May 2008, or as pdf files from June 2008 through 2014.
 Note: The indexing project is ongoing so the more recent obituaries may be incomplete.
 We apologize for any obituaries that may be missing or not indexed.

 MISC SCRAPBOOK: Scrapbooks of unknown origin owned by the Lancaster Mennonite Historical Society (including many Mennonites from Lancaster County).
 The books are not comprehensive for a given time period or geographic area.

 MWG RECORD: Published record kept by Michael W. Groff of the deaths of relatives, friends, and acquaintances primarily in the area of West Earl Township, Lancaster County, Pa., 1816-1884.

 SCRAPBOOK: Obituaries clipped from the Lancaster newspapers and pasted in scrapbooks from the late 1960s through February 2005.

 WASH HSE REG: List of deaths (not obituaries) copied from the “Washington House Registers,” Strasburg, Pa., from Feb.
 1875-Aug.
 1880.